ory/docs/docs/hydra/production.md

 Although ORY Hydra implements all Go best practices around running public-facing production http servers, we discourage running ORY Hydra facing the public net directly.
 We strongly recommend running ORY Hydra behind an API gateway or a load balancer.
-It is common to terminate TLS on the edge (gateway / load balancer) and use certificates provided by your infrastructure provider (e.g.
+It's common to terminate TLS on the edge (gateway / load balancer) and use certificates provided by your infrastructure provider (e.g.
 AWS CA) for last mile security.